lexibank/tlopo/out/vol2/chapter3.md

 ## 3.1.
 Beach, shore

 Two POc reconstructions can be made for ‘beach’.
-One, &ast;qone, seems primarily to have meant ‘sand’, but the sense ‘sandy beach’ is also quite widely reflected (see [§7.5](#s-7-5)).
-The other reconstruction, &ast;biker, is less firmly based.
+One, _&ast;qone_, seems primarily to have meant ‘sand’, but the sense ‘sandy beach’ is also quite widely reflected (see [§7.5](#s-7-5)).
+The other reconstruction, _&ast;biker_, is less firmly based.
 However, it is possible that the terms from Huon Gulf languages listed below may also be reflexes.
-If they are, then the reconstruction should be &ast;bwiker.
+If they are, then the reconstruction should be _&ast;bʷiker_.

 <table>
 <tr>
 <td><strong>POc</strong></td><td> </td>
 <td>
-<i>&ast;b(w)iker</i>
+<i>&ast;(b,bʷ)iker</i>
 </td>
 <td>
 '<span>beach, esp. sandy beach</span>'</td>